Ovnuniarchos/synth-et-quatre/help/fx.markdown

 ## 02xx

-Slide frequency by `xx-128` cents÷tick.
+Slide frequency by `xx-128` cents/tick.
 This affects the ending note of a portamento (0x03).

 ## 03xx

-Slide frequency to current note by `xx` cents÷tick.
+Slide frequency to current note by `xx` cents/tick.

 ##04xy